bartlettmic/python-fun/README.md

 # python-fun
-aaaaaaaaaaA repo to store fun and exploratory python scripts
+A repo to store fun and exploratory python scripts